WICG/element-timing/README.md

 observer.observe({entryTypes: ['element']});
 ```

-This is the preferred method of annotating hero elements, as it gives developers the power to decide which elements they consider important; however, in order to provide additional flexibility, especially for RUM analytics providers, we propose including one additional approach for registering elements.

 #### Implicit registration of large image elements

-We register a subset of HTML images by default to allow analytics providers to gather information without having to request HTML changes from sites.
+We register a subset of HTML images by default to allow RUM analytics providers to gather information without having to request HTML changes from sites.
 We use images that occupy a large percentage of the viewport upon being rendered.
 In particular, upon rendering, we register images that occupy a significant percentage of the viewport (say 15% as a placeholder, exact value TBD).

 ### Questions